pomkos/biking/README.md

 * Reformatted CSV files will be saved as XLSX files in the new_files folder
 * The newly created "combined_sheets.xlsx" contains the merged XLSX files, this can be imported into SPSS/R for data analysis

-# Default data manipulation
+# Default data manipulation: dynamic settings
 By default this script will remove all rows where:
 * Power is negative or 0 AND cadence is less than 75
 * Minute is 0 AND cadence is less than 75
 * Minute is 5 AND cadence is less than 75
 * Marker is E OR Marker is B
+* Heart Rate is < 40 OR > 150

+# Default data manipulation: static settings
+By default this script will remove all rows where:
+* Power is negative or 0 AND cadence is less than 75
+* Minute is 0 AND cadence is less than 40
+* Minute is 5 AND cadence is less than 40
+* Marker is E OR Marker is B
+* Heart Rate is < 40 OR > 200

 These criteria indicate that the bike is just powering up/down.
-By default the script will also remove heart rate values that are less than 50 or greater than 200 (but leaves the row intact), indicating a malfunction of the heart rate monitor.
+By default the script will also remove heart rate values that are less than or greater than certain values (but leaves the row intact), indicating a malfunction of the heart rate monitor.

 # Output